slarmoo/.github/profile/css/frameworks/frameworks.md

 </body>
 ```

-Later on, when we introduce the idea of bundling your application, you will want to use the Node Package Manager (NPM) to download Bootstrap and include it in your source code so that you don't have to rely on someone else's server to provide you with a vital piece of your application.
-To include Bootstrap in your application using NPM you would run the following from your console.
+You don't need to worry about this now, but later on, when we introduce the downloading of JavaScript packages, you can use the Node Package Manager (NPM) to download Bootstrap and include it in your source code.
+That way you don't have to rely on someone else's server to provide you with a vital piece of your application.
+For future reference, to include Bootstrap in your application using NPM you would run the following from your console.

 ```sh
 npm install bootstrap@5.2.3